 The Devonport Heritage Trail is a great way to explore the area (particularly for hikers), while the more sedate Waterfront Walkway offers good sightseeing for all ages and abilities.Be sure to also visit the excellent Devonport Naval Heritage Site and Visitor Centre, with its displays and exhibits relating to the city's historic dockyards.
 Highlights include the Naval Heritage Centre, a former Royal Navy submarine, as well as the opportunity to tour the still operational naval base.

-9 Crownhill Fort
+9. Crownhill Fort

-Crownhill Fort is the largest and best preserved of Plymouth's ring of Victorian Forts.
-There are cannon and underground tunnels to explore as well as ramparts and a massive dry moat, and you can take in numerous historic reenactments throughout the year.
-For an unforgettable experience, look into booking one of the Fort's unique overnight stays.
-Offered in the former Officers' Quarters, these fully-furnished luxury suites contain separate bedrooms and full kitchens.
+Crownhill Fort, built in the 1860s, is the largest and best preserved of Plymouth's ring of Victorian Forts.
+There are cannons and tunnels to explore, as well as ramparts and a massive dry moat, and you can take in numerous historic reenactments throughout the year.
+Guided tours are available.

-Location: Crownhill Fort Rd, Plymouth
+Address: Crownhill Fort Road, Plymouth

 Location: Cremyll, Torpoint, Cornwall